yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 #### Excel processing

 1. Dump the record from Mint to nyuzyt/Personal file/Transactions cvs file
+1. Copy the cvs tables content, without the header
-1. Insert a line in overall sheet prior to the previous record, then paste the new records
+1. Insert a line in overall sheet prior to the previous record, then "insert the copied cells"
 1. Create a new sheet for this month alone
+1. Copy from one previous month's sheet(all the way to comments), paste the column width
+1. Copy the records to this month's sheet
+1. Remove the Credit Card Payments
 1. Remove the Loan accounts
-1. Remove the Credit Card Payments
 1. Filter the records by account first
 1. Check each account, modify the catagory and mark the transactions as verfied
 1. Get a summary of how much money in total for each catogory